shibayan/keyvault-certificate-rotation/README.md

 ### 2. Add access control (IAM) to Azure CDN / Front Door

-Open the `Access Control (IAM)` of the target CDN Profile / Front Door or resource group containing the CDN Profile / Front Door, and assign the role of `Contributor` to the deployed application.
+Open the `Access Control (IAM)` of automatic updates target CDN Profile / Front Door or resource group containing the CDN Profile / Front Door, and assign the role of `Contributor` to the deployed application.

 ### 3. Add to Key Vault access policies